History of AIRF – 99 Glorious years of Struggle, Sacrifices and Achievments

 All India Railwaymen’s Federation(AIRF) was formed in 1924.
 Prior to that several unions of the Railwaymen had been formed on various Railways and had conducted several agitations and strikes for the rights of the working class – since later part of the 19th Century (starting from 1862) and thereafter – including those from 1919 to 1922, 1925 to 1927 as well as in 1930s and 1940s.
 AIRF continued this legacy and took steps to unify Railwaymen’s struggle and Railwaymen’s unions through merger of small unions into one union on each Railway.

-Railways being a stratimagesegic industry, it was very important for the freedom struggle to involve the Railwaymen in the agitation against British Imperialism.
+Railways being a strategic industry, it was very important for the freedom struggle to involve the Railwaymen in the agitation against British Imperialism.
 British Government started negotiations with the Federation from 1928 and half-yearly meetings were held between the AIRF and the Railway Board which was then headed by the Chief Commissioner of the Railways.
 During these negotiations, there were several achievements to the credit of All India Railwaymen’s Federation and its affiliated unions – to improve the service conditions of the Railwaymen.

 During the Second World War, the inflation heavily eroded the real wages of the workers.
 AIRF agitated and struck work and consequently, for the first time Dearness Allowance was introduced and paid to the employees.
 AIRF was bitterly opposed to racial discrimination.
 It opposed the lower pay scales being granted to Indian Workers than the pay scales of the Europeans and the Anglo Indians for doing same work as Indians.
 As a result, First Pay Commission was formed in 1946 and it gave its report in 1948.